Maple Sausage Recipe

 • Fully heat your pan to just shy of medium heat, add your cooking oil, then uncooked sausage patties.

-• In 3 to 4 minutes, flip and finish cooking (160F for pork, 165F for turkey and chicken), remember to not move your sausage patties around in the pan.
+• In 3 to 4 minutes, flip the patty and finish cooking (160F for pork, 165F for turkey and chicken), remember to not move the sausage patties around in the pan.

 • Remove from heat and serve.